Simon Shaw-Miller: Awards

+In 2007 he was made an Honorary Associate of the Royal Academy of Music, (Hon) ARAM.
 In 2009 he was awarded the Prix Ars Electronica Media.Art.Research Award for his interdisciplinary research on art and music and for the manuscript of his book Eye hEar.
-He was Visiting Research Fellow at Merton College, University of Oxford, Michaelmas 2019/20.
+He was visiting research fellow at Merton College, University of Oxford, Michaelmas 2019/20.

 Family

 Shaw-Miller is married to Lindsey Shaw-Miller, an art historian who has held among other posts the Edward Speelman Fellowship in Dutch and Flemish Art at Wolfson College, Cambridge (1996–2000).
 They have one daughter, Aniella.
 On marriage they changed their surname from Simon Miller and Lindsey Shaw to Shaw-Miller.